Skip to main content

 BaBylissPro Nano Titanium Dryer

-In addition, I appreciated the tool’s lighter weight (0.9 pounds) and button placement, both of which contributed to its comfortability.
+In addition, she appreciated the tool’s lighter weight (0.9 pounds) and button placement, both of which contributed to its comfortability.
 The weight felt evenly distributed in the barrel and handle, making the blow dryer easy to maneuver with no undue stress on the wrist.

 The controls consisted of a cool shot button and two switches, each with three settings to toggle between—off, medium, and high for airflow as well as low, medium, and high for heat.
-Without looking, I could flip between settings while styling but also never accidentally pushed the switches without meaning to.
+Without looking, she could flip between settings while styling but also never accidentally pushed the switches without meaning to.

 If you want a tool that dries your hair fast, this one has the power to do it.
-And if you’re like me and also use a hair dryer to straighten your locks, you’ll be impressed with BaBylissPro.
+And if you’re like Jessica and also use a hair dryer to straighten your locks, you’ll be impressed with BaBylissPro.

 Pros